 When a retail property is to be newly managed the focus on the handover process in bringing it over to your agency or brokerage is really important.
 It is the only time that you can capture the full facts of the property and the tenant mix.
 Asking the right questions and documenting the active elements of the shopping centre at handover will help you start the property management process with your new clients.

 So the message here is quite clear; your system of retail property handover or take-up should be complex for the property type and highly accurate for the details and facts involved.
 Ask the right questions, investigate what you are told, and look for issues that are not obvious and yet important to property use and function.

-Shopping centers are very complex investments in so many different ways, much more so than office or industrial property; the right facts and information will help you move ahead.
-Here are some of the larger and more important issues to bring into your retail property handover or take up process:
+Shopping centres are very complex investments in so many different ways, much more so than office or industrial property; the right facts and information will help you move ahead.
+Here are some of the larger and more important issues to bring into your retail property handover or ‘take up’ process:

 - Inspections – Inspect the property first so you know what you are dealing with.
 Take plenty of photographs so you can trigger the right questions and ideas later in any discussions.

 - Tenant Mix – The tenants in the property can be many in number and diverse in type.
 Look for weaknesses and strengths across the tenancy mix.
 Look at the tenancies for quality and volume of stock as that will usually be a good indicator of sales and tenant success.

 - Clustering – When you look at the smaller tenants in the property you should see obvious relationships between some of them.
 Complementary tenants in the same location create ‘clusters’ and those ‘clusters’ help improve sales and customer numbers visiting the property.

 - Anchor tenants – The major tenants are your anchor tenants.
 They can be the main reason that customers visit the property.
 The anchor tenants will have specific lease terms and conditions that are unique; review those leases to ensure that you understand the occupancy issues of the anchor tenants.